Jose Mourinho has expertly detailed one of his finest hours in football management.

 The speedy Eto'o was also pivotal in attacking spaces not to mention Pandev and Sneijder, who both arrived in the attacking third during transitions from defence to attack, a tactic Mourinho believes Barcelona couldn't cope with.

-Inter Milan eventually reached the final after a 3-2 aggregate victory over Barcelona and they beat Bayern Munich in another masterclass to become champions of Europe.
+Inter Milan eventually reached the final after a 3-2 aggregate victory over Barcelona and beat Bayern Munich in another masterclass to become champions of Europe in 2010.

 Chosen for YouChosen for You

 Most Read StoriesMost Read